strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 ```

 The `state` field provides the current state of the overall operation: if scaling is going on or what's the phase of a rebalancing operation.
-When the rebalancing is running, its value is got from the status of the corresponding `KafkaRebalance` custom resource that was created for the purpose.
+When the rebalancing is running, its value is got from the status of the corresponding "actual" `KafkaRebalance` custom resource that was created for the purpose.
+The `lastTransitionTime` field provides the timestamp of the latest auto-rebalancing state update.
-The `add-brokers` and `remove-brokers` track the brokers' IDs that are part of the scaling (up/down) actions to be useful across reconciliations, while scaling or the effective rebalancing is going on.
+The `modes` field lists the enabled rebalancing modes, as defined through the `spec.cruiseControl.autoRebalance.mode` field, with the corresponding `brokers` list containing the brokers' IDs that are part of the scaling (up/down) actions to be useful across reconciliations, while scaling or the effective rebalancing is going on.
-Their values are got from the new `KafkaCluster.addedNodes` method (needs to be implemented) and the already existing `KafkaCluster.removedNodes` one.
+Their values are coming from the corresponding `spec.brokers` field in the "actual" `KafkaRebalance` custom resource created by the operator.

 ### Auto-rebalancing execution

 Before describing the process in more details, it's worth mentioning how scaling up and down happens today within the Cluster Operator reconciliation flow.

-The scaling up is triggered asynchronously during a reconciliation which isn't blocked on waiting for the newly added nodes to be ready.
+Both the operations run asynchronously and they involve the `StrimziPodSet` controller which takes care of adding (scale up) or removing (scale down) pods by communicating with the Kubernetes API.

-In the `KafkaReconciler.reconcile()` method, it is triggered via the `podSet()` method which updates the involved `StrimziPodSet`(s) so that the corresponding controller will take care of spinning up the newly added nodes while the current reconciliation just ends.
+In the `KafkaReconciler.reconcile()` method, the scaling up is triggered by the `podSet()` method which updates the involved `StrimziPodSet`(s) so that the corresponding controller will take care of spinning up the newly added nodes while the current reconciliation just ends.
 It means that, after the scaling up is triggered, the new pods will take time to be up, running and ready, so it's likely that the auto-rebalancing will happen on a future reconciliation.

-The scaling down runs synchronously within a single reconciliation which is blocked on waiting for the nodes to be removed.
-In the `KafkaReconciler.reconcile()` method, it is executed via the `scaleDown()` method which updates the involved `StrimziPodSet`(s) so that the corresponding controller will take care of removing the nodes while the current reconciliation waits for the end of the operation.
+In the `KafkaReconciler.reconcile()` method, the scaling down is triggered by the `scaleDown()` method which updates the involved `StrimziPodSet`(s) so that the corresponding controller will take care of removing the nodes.
+Even in this case, the triggered deletion takes some time while the reconciliation ends.

 The idea is about adding a new `autoRebalancing()` method in the `KafkaReconciler.reconcile()` flow, taking care of starting a rebalancing and checking the status of an ongoing one across reconciliations.
 The `KafkaReconciler.reconcile()` flow, taking into account methods involved in the scaling and rebalancing, would be something like: